Marlborough-School/mars/journal/submit.md

 Thank you for your interest in submitting a paper to *MARS,* Marlborough’s student-run academic journal.
 Here is some important information to consider before submitting your article.

-Fill out [this](https://docs.google.com/forms/d/e/1FAIpQLScOu9p1esOBgegB4a2pdl899FHnj7qimCk-O9nP20wgzsSdpg/formResponse) form to submit your article.
+Fill out [this](https://docs.google.com/forms/d/e/1FAIpQLSeSKfMEY1grPm38ADvldRxB4seJhvB4onfhsQ-o_8fF0pwB6g/viewform) form to submit your article.

 ### Deadlines

-Our inaugural issue opens for submissions on **Monday, March 11, 2024.** The last day to submit an article is **Friday, March 15, 2024.** Decisions will be released on **Monday, March 18, 2024.**
+The last day to submit an article is **October 4**.

 ## Author Guidelines

 ### Eligibility

-*MARS* accepts papers of all different academic fields and disciplines, written by chief authors in grades 9-12.
-While *MARS* is closely affiliated with the Honors Research program, eligible papers may be produced for any class, or they can be independent research projects.
+We are accepting the following:

+- Honors Research papers
+- Extended essays
+- Outside research papers

 *MARS* only accepts polished drafts of papers, not project proposals.
-Any alternative forms of research will not be reviewed.

 ### Expectations